northwest fuchsia society

 Colombia is also home to F. venusta.

 One of the best known species in this section in the Pacific Northwest is F. boliviana var. luxurians.
 It has a 4" tube, large leaves and tall growth.
+There is a shorter tubed version: F. boliviana var. boliviana.
 It grows from Mexico through northern South America.

-F. boliviana mutated while in cultivation, not in the wild.
+F. boliviana mutated to the white tube while in cultivation, not in the wild.
 Putting its whole name here takes some space: F. boliviana var. luxurians "Alba".

 F. ayavacensis grows in Peru and Ecuador.